The world of PCBs or printed circuit boards has seen a lot of developments in recent times.

 One of the initial challenges of HDI technology design is the issue of complexity.
 Given that the scale of it is far more than normal circuitry, the means of manufacturing the same varies as well.
 Some of the key points of the same are explained in the points below.

 1.)
-Circuits – The circuits present in HDI is fairly complex and far finer than what you would expect in conventional PCB designs.
+Circuits – The circuits present in HDI are fairly complex and far finer than what you would expect in conventional PCB designs.

 The development of technology and its miniaturization led to an increased demand for finer and denser components.
-These trends were in fact the basis of the modern-day HDI technology.
+These trends were the basis of modern-day HDI technology.